Mahadi-Ahmed/nvim/README.md

   - [x] Add keybindings & map then in whichkey

 ### Telescope
+- [] Look into more cool stuff to do with telescope
 - [x] Telescope: Fix so you can find files that are in gitignore
 - [x] Telescope: leader f - mirror how it works in lunarvim 1.2